Different types of conservative care treatments and injections for chronic low back pain

 1. The patient reports their back cracks a lot

-Typically a patient will report that they hear a crack every time they turn over in bed or stretch out their back.
-This can be a tell tale sign of spinal instability.
+Typically, patients will report that they hear a crack every time they turn over in bed or stretch out their back.
+This can be a tell-tale sign of spinal instability.
 With regular movements such as these, it isn’t normal for vertebrae to shift enough to make a cracking sound, also known as crepitation.

 2. Patient reports that they get frequent chiropractic adjustments